NaziaFarha/B14-A05-DevStack/README.md

-1. My project name is B14-A05-DevStack.
+1. The name of the  project  is B14-A05-DevStack.

 2. This DevStack is a simple react project.
 This project is  user-friendly React application for exploring different web technologies and managing a personal technology stack.
 Users can view available technologies, select their favorite ones, and add or remove them from their stack.
 The project is built with React and TypeScript, with a clean and responsive design that works well on different screen sizes.
 3. I had to use many technologies such as Typescript,React,CSS,JSON and Vite.